 {\bf List of symbols}

 { }

-\section{The model}
+\section{The Model}

 This section presents the modeling framework.
-Section~\ref{sec:marketmodel} describes the market return process.
-Section~\ref{sec:FIPP} defines the set of admissible trading strategies, and the forward investment performance criterion.
-Section~\ref{sec:constraints} introduces the set of portfolio constraints.
+In Section~\ref{sec:marketmodel}, we describe the market return process.
+In Section~\ref{sec:FIPP}, we define the set of admissible trading strategies, and the forward investment performance criterion.
+In Section~\ref{sec:constraints}, we introduce the set of portfolio constraints.
+Throughout the paper, let $(\Omega,\F,\Px)$ be the original probability space where the filtration $\Fx=(\F_t)_{t\geq0}$ satisfies the usual conditions and $\F_0$ is $\Px$-trivial.
 All processes considered are assumed to be $\Fx$-adapted.